 How long do Bristlenose plecos live for?

-Your bristlenose pleco can be expected to live up to 10 years if it is cared for properly.
+Your bristlenose pleco is expected to live up to 10 years if it is cared for properly.
 Taking the appropriate measures with regard to your fish’s care will ensure that you get rewarded with its long lifespan.

 What color are albino Bristlenose plecos?